onap/vnfrqts-requirements/docs/Chapter8.rst

 R-84879: The VNF **MUST** have the capability of maintaining a primary and backup DNS name (URL) for connecting to ONAP collectors, with the ability to switch between addresses based on conditions defined by policy such as time-outs, and buffering to store messages until they can be delivered.
 At its discretion, the service provider may choose to populate only one collector address for a VNF.
 In this case, the network will promptly resolve connectivity problems caused by a collector or network failure transparently to the VNF.

-R-06413: The VNF **MUST** log the field “service or program used for access” in the security audit logs.
+R-06413: The VNF **MUST** log the field "service or program used for access" in the security audit logs.

-R-51442: The VNF **SHOULD** use playbooks that are designed to automatically ‘rollback’ to the original state in case of any errors for actions that change state of the VNF (e.g., configure).
+R-51442: The VNF **SHOULD** use playbooks that are designed to automatically 'rollback' to the original state in case of any errors for actions that change state of the VNF (e.g., configure).

 R-98989: The VNF **SHOULD** utilize resource pooling (threads, connections, etc.) within the VNF application so that resources are not being created and destroyed resulting in resource management overhead.